Data Protection

 Website: www.fds.llv.li

-Special information on essential terminology, data processing and legal basis as well as the rights of data subjects
+Specific information on essential terms, data processing, and legal bases as well as the rights of affected persons

 Definition of personal data and sensitive data

-Personal data is any information relating to an identified or identifiable natural person.
-No personal data is completely anonymized information.
-An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (IP address) or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+Personal data are all information related to an identified or identifiable natural person.
+Fully anonymized information is not considered personal data.
+A natural person is considered identifiable if they can be directly or indirectly identified, in particular through assignment to an identifier such as a name, identification number, location data, an online identifier (IP address), or one or more special characteristics that express the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.

-Personal data includes in particular information such as your (correct) name, address, or telephone number.
-This may also include your e-mail address, insofar as this contains your name and your identity can be determined from this.
-Information without any reference to your identity, e.g. only your age or gender, is not personal data.
+Personal data primarily includes information such as your (correct) name, address, or phone number.
+Your email address may also be included as long as it contains your name and allows your identity to be determined.
+Information without any reference to your identity, such as age or gender alone, is not considered personal data.

-Sensitive data is personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership.
-Similarly, the category of sensitive data includes the processing of genetic data, biometric data uniquely identifying a natural person, health data, or data concerning a natural person's sex life or sexual orientation.
+Sensitive data are personal data that reveal racial and ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership.
+The processing of genetic data, biometric data for the unique identification of a natural person, health data, or data concerning the sexual life or sexual orientation of a natural person also falls within the category of sensitive data.

 Data subject

-Data subject means any identified or identifiable natural person whose personal data are processed by the controller.
+A data subject is any identified or identifiable natural person whose personal data is processed by the data controller.

 Collection and processing of personal data

-As a rule, you can use the integration.li website without actively providing any personal data.
+Generally, you can use the website integration.li without actively providing personal data.
 However, certain personal data is processed automatically.
-Details regarding automated data processing can be found below under the point: General information about visiting the website
+Details regarding automated data processing can be found further below under the section: General information on visiting the website.

-The collection and processing of personal data by the Office of Social Services is carried out in accordance with the requirements of the EU General Data Protection Regulation (GDPR), the national data protection law and the respective national special law.
-The processing of personal data by a public body may be carried out, among other things, by collecting, storing, using, transmitting, linking, making available for retrieval or by deleting and destroying.
+The collection and processing of personal data by the Office for Social Services takes place in accordance with the requirements of the EU General Data Protection Regulation (GDPR), the national data protection law, and the respective national special law.
+The processing of personal data by a public entity may occur through various methods such as collection, storage, use, transmission, linking, making available for retrieval, or deletion and destruction.

 Legal basis

-The activities of the official offices of the Liechtenstein National Administration are based on a respective legal mandate.
-The specific laws are usually listed on the website of the respective office or linked to the applicable regulations and laws.
-The legal bases for the processing of your personal data therefore arise at least from Article 6 (1) e) of the General Data Protection Regulation (GDPR) in conjunction with Article 4 of the Liechtenstein Data Protection Act (DPA).
-These legal bases allow the Liechtenstein National Administration to process your personal data, which is necessary for the fulfillment of the tasks incumbent upon it.
+The activities of the offices of the Liechtenstein State Administration are based on a respective legal mandate.
+The specific laws are usually listed on the website of the respective office or linked with the applicable regulations and laws.
+The legal bases for processing your personal data result at least from Article 6 paragraph 1 e) of the General Data Protection Regulation (GDPR) in conjunction with Article 4 of the Liechtenstein Data Protection Act (DSG).
+These legal bases allow the Liechtenstein State Administration to process your personal data required for fulfilling its tasks.

 Disclosure of data to third parties

-Data is only passed on to third parties within the framework of legal regulations.
-Services of third party providers can be used, which are then obligated as so-called order processors to comply with the data protection concerns and requirements.
-The processor is a natural or legal person, authority, institution or other body that processes personal data on behalf of the controller.
+Data will only be disclosed to third parties within the framework of the legal provisions.
+Services from third-party providers may be utilized, who will then be required as processors to comply with data protection regulations and requirements.
+The processor is a natural or legal person, authority, institution, or other entity that processes personal data on behalf of the controller.

-In certain circumstances, public bodies may also jointly determine data processing operations with other data controllers.
-In such cases, joint responsibility is also regulated in accordance with the requirements from the GDPR as well as the DPA.
+In certain circumstances, public entities may also jointly determine data processing with other controllers.
+Joint responsibility is also governed by the provisions of the GDPR and the DSG.

 Data transfer to a third country / outside the EU

-If we transfer personal data to service providers outside the EU, this will only be done if the third country has been confirmed by the EU Commission to have an adequate level of data protection or if other appropriate data protection guarantees, e.g. EU standard contractual clauses, are in place.
-A list of third countries and international organizations with an adequate level of data protection can be found in Annex 1 of the Data Protection Regulation (DPA).
+Should we transfer personal data to service providers outside the EU, this will only occur if the EU Commission has confirmed an adequate level of data protection in the third country or if other adequate data protection guarantees, such as EU standard contractual clauses, are in place.
+A list of third countries and international organizations with an adequate level of data protection can be found in Annex 1 of the Data Protection Regulation (DSV).

 Duration of storage and deletion of personal data

-After collection by the respective public body of the state administration, your data will be stored for as long as is necessary for the respective task fulfillment in compliance with statutory retention periods.
-An overview of the statutory retention periods can be found on the website of the supervisory authority, www.datenschutzstelle.li under the item Services.
+Your data will be stored by the respective public entity of the State Administration for as long as necessary, taking into account legal retention periods required for the specific fulfillment of tasks.
+An overview of the legal retention periods is available on the website of the supervisory authority, www.datenschutzstelle.li under the Services section.

-The data stored by the state administration will be deleted as soon as it is no longer required for its intended purpose and the deletion does not conflict with any statutory retention obligations.
-If the data of the data subjects are not deleted because they are required for other and legally permissible purposes, their processing will be restricted.
+Data stored by the State Administration will be deleted as soon as they are no longer necessary for their intended purpose and legal retention obligations do not oppose deletion.
+If the data of the affected persons are not deleted because they are required for other legally permissible purposes, their processing will be restricted.

 Your rights as a data subject